MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 > [!IMPORTANT]
 > If the user is using a Windows N edition, no video playback is supported by default.
 Windows N editions have no video playback formats installed by design.

+## Setup

+Before you are able to use `MediaElement` inside your application you will need to install the NuGet package and add an initialization line in your *MauiProgram.cs*.
+For more information on how to do this, please refer to the [Get Started](../get-started.md) page.

 ## Play remote media

 A `MediaElement` can play remote media files using the HTTP and HTTPS URI schemes.
 This is accomplished by setting the `Source` property to the URI of the media file: